 Students may obtain the ISBN information on the Eagle Educational Resources Bookstore site.

-Students should immediately update their email and shipping addresses in the student portal.
+Students should immediately update their email and shipping addresses by contacting their Student Advisor.
 Failure to provide current email and shipping addresses may result in a delay in textbook deliveries or incurring shipping fees.